kbond/ZenstruckFormBundle/README.md

         // ...
     }
     ```
-5. If using 'Select2', be sure to download the required files from http://ivaynberg.github.io/select2/ and include the files in your template/s.
+5. If using 'Select2', be sure to download the required files from http://ivaynberg.github.io/select2/ and include the files in your template.

     ```
-    //base.html.twig
+    //base.html.twig Example

     //...
     {% block stylesheets %}